karima-elhachimi/euri-exercises/topics/intro/system-setup/osx/system-setup-osx-dev.md

 Tips

 - Us keyboard 'US-international' for all those french characters.
 Show 'Character viewer' and/or 'Keyboard Viewer' for other symbols.
-- When you have a file open (sublime, photoshop, word), you can drap the icon to move the file.
+- When you have a file open (sublime, photoshop, word), you can drag the icon to move the file.
 - When you have a file open (sublime, photoshop, word), you can cmd + click the filename in the title to view its location.
 - When **Cmd + Tab** switch between application, press **Q** to quit app, **H** to hide it.
 - The spotlight search has a calculator build in.